s-celles/ClassicCiphers.jl/docs/src/index.md

 ## Overview

 ClassicCiphers.jl provides implementations of several classical ciphers:
+- ROT13: A special case of Caesar cipher with shift=13
 - Caesar cipher: Shifts each letter by a fixed amount
-- ROT13: A special case of Caesar cipher with shift=13
+- Affine cipher: Combines multiplication and addition operations, using formula E(x) = (ax + b) mod m, where a and m are coprime
 - Simple substitution cipher: Maps each letter to another using a provided mapping
 - Vigenère cipher: Uses a keyword to determine shifting patterns
 - Vernam cipher: Also known as the one-time pad